ramSeraph/josm-gcs-imagery-enabler/README.md

 # Dev Setup

- This unorthodox setup was because my macosx java build broke so I had to use docker based linux to make things work and at the same time "apt-get update" refused to work inside my docker containers..
-I suspect Jio.
+ This unorthodox setup was because my macosx java build broke, so I had to use docker based linux to make things work.

+ And then at the same time `apt-get update` refused to work inside my docker containers..
+I suspect Jio messing with my packets.

 ## One time setup
  * Download gradle